AdobeDocs/commerce-operations.en/help/release/beta.md

 # Current Beta Programs

 ## IBM Sterling Order Management System Integration (Private Beta)
-This pre-built integration with IBM Sterling Order Management enables Adobe Commerce customers to get started with advanced order management capabilities powered by IBM Sterling OMS.
+This integration accelerator for IBM Sterling Order Management enables Adobe Commerce customers to get started with advanced order management capabilities powered by IBM Sterling OMS.
 With this integration merchants get:
 - Real-time visibility into inventory levels and accurate delivery dates for your customers.
 - Automated sourcing for orders based on configurable rules, so you can optimize your fulfillment network and inventory.
 - A universal view of orders across channels from a single dashboard so your support teams can deliver exceptional service and identify and handle exceptions quickly.
 - A templated return management flow to simplify returns management.

 To participate in this beta, email sbieber@adobe.com

 ## Data Connection & Audience Activation (Public Beta)